eduardocanellas/rfcs/text/0000-try-trait-v2.md

 [summary]: #summary

 Replace [RFC #1859, `try_trait`](https://rust-lang.github.io/rfcs/1859-try-trait.html),
-with a new design for the currently-unstable [`Try` trait](https://doc.rust-lang.org/nightly/std/ops/trait.Try.html) and corresponding desugaring for the `?` operator.
+with a new design for the currently-unstable [`EarlyExit` trait](https://doc.rust-lang.org/nightly/std/ops/trait.EarlyExit.html) and corresponding desugaring for the `?` operator.

 The new design supports all the currently-stable conversions (including the accidental ones),